sderenSFDC/sfdx-jenkins/README.md

         `mkdir sfdx`
         `tar xJf sfdx-linux-amd64.tar.xz -C sfdx --strip-components 1`
         `./sfdx/install`
-    - Jenkins needs to checkout code from this repo, so create a Github user for Jenkins and setup an [SSH key](https://help.github.com/en/enterprise/2.15/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) in the console:<br/>
+    - Jenkins needs to checkout code from _this_ repo, so create a Github user for Jenkins and setup an [SSH key](https://help.github.com/en/enterprise/2.15/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) in the console:<br/>
         Run `ssh-keygen -t rsa -b 4096 -C "jenkins-user-email@example.com"` to generate the key (leave file name empty and don't set a password when prompted)
         Run `cat .ssh/id_rsa.pub` to see the new key and add it to the Jenkins github user's SSH keys
-        Run `cat .ssh/id_rsa` to see the private key and copy/save it for later
+        Run `cat .ssh/id_rsa` to see the private key and copy/save it for a later Jenkins step

 ## 3. Configure Jenkins Settings